-Check Section 142 (Chapter 14, Article 2, Division 5) of the City's Land Development Code.
+Check Section 142 ( Chapter 14, Article 2, Division 5) of the City's Land Development Code.
 This section also describes required dimensions of parking spaces, drive aisles and other aspects of designing the project's onsite parking.

 - How can I determine whether my project will require a transportation impact study?

 Refer to Figure 1 in the City's Traffic Impact Study.
-(Hard copies are available for sale at the Development Services Department's Publications Counter on the 2nd Floor of the Development Services Center.)
+(Hard copies are available for sale at the Development Services Department's Publications Counter on the second floor of the Development Services Center.)
 The rule of thumb is that if the project would be expected to generate more than 1,000 average daily trips (according to the City's Trip Generation Manual) or 500 average daily trips if the project would require a community plan amendment, a transportation impact study is required.

 - How can I submit an "adequate" traffic impact study on its first submittal?

-Follow the checklist in Appendix 1 of the City's Traffic Impact Study and also scope the study with the Transportation Development staff prior to beginning the study.
+Follow the checklist in Appendix 1 of the City's Traffic Impact Study and also scope the study with Transportation & Storm Water Development staff prior to beginning the study.
 Reach early agreement with staff on such issues as geographic scope of the study, locations where new traffic counts will be needed, how to handle any computer modeling, how to handle any proposed phasing, and how to address any unusual conditions.

 - How many review cycles does it typically take to get a traffic impact study approved?